maraujop/requests-oauth/README.md

 # requests-oauth-hook

-This is a hook for <a href="http://github.com/kennethreitz/requests">Python-requests</a> great Python HTTP library by <a href="https://github.com/kennethreitz">Kenneth Reitz</a>, that makes Python-requests support Open Authentication version 1.0.
+This is a hook for <a href="http://github.com/kennethreitz/requests">python-requests</a> great python HTTP library by <a href="https://github.com/kennethreitz">Kenneth Reitz</a>, that makes python-requests support Open Authentication version 1.0.

-This hook is based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a> and uses portions of its code at the moment, kudos to the authors and contributors for doing a huge effort in providing OAuth to Python httplib2.
+This hook is based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a> and uses portions of its code at the moment, kudos to the authors and contributors for doing a huge effort in providing OAuth to python httplib2.

 * Author: <a href="http://www.github.com/maraujop/">Miguel Araujo</a>
 * Licence: BSD

 ## Installation

-You can install requests-oauth-hook simply:
+You can install requests-oauth-hook, simply:

     pip install requests-oauth-hook